Integrate your typeform with Notion

 5. Click Select pages to give the Typeform bot access to your Notion workspace.

 Note!
-Currently you can only connect one typeform to a Notion workspace.
+As of June 2021, you can connect multiple typeforms to the same Notion workspace.

 6. Use the checkboxes to select the Notion pages the Typeform bot will have access to, and click Allow access.